ThisIsRuddy/m2-variation-linker/README.md

 #### Configurable Relationship Mapper
-This script was created to link simple products to configurable parents.

-This is an archaic script that has not been touched since 2017 and should be re-written into a bulk import once 2.4 is on the live store.
+This module provides functionality to link/unlink configurable products with their variations/simple skus.
+This is necessary as the existing options for linking are very slow and cumbersome.
+This module utilizes the Magento async bulk APIs to offer the simplest way to link products - a two column csv - how it should be!

 ##### Instructions
-###### setVariations
+###### Setup environment config
+- Copy `.env.sample` to `.env.staging` (or which env you want to use)
+- Update the values to match your env by providing the base URI & required API keys

+###### Linking options + products
-- Check `files/variation-attributes.csv` contains all your expected attributes used for variations
+- Check `data/attributes.csv` contains all your expected attributes which are used as variations
-- Populate `files/relationships.csv` with the mappings required e.g. parent_sku + child_sku
+- Populate `files/link.csv` with the mappings required e.g. parent_sku + child_sku
 - Run the script by executing:
-    - `php setVariations.php production`
-    - `php setVariations.php staging`
-    - `php setVariations.php local`

-###### removeVariations
-- Check `files/variation-attributes.csv` contains all your expected attributes used for variations
+    - `yarn link:live`
+    - `yarn link:staging`
+    - `yarn link:local`

+###### Unlinking options + products
-- Populate `files/relationships.csv` with the mappings required e.g. parent_sku + child_sku
+- Populate `data/unlink.csv` with the parent_skus you want to clear the options + linked skus from
 - Run the script by executing:
-    - `php removeVariations.php production`
-    - `php removeVariations.php staging`
-    - `php removeVariations.php local`
+  - `yarn unlink:live`
+  - `yarn unlink:staging`
+  - `yarn unlink:local`